kamranahmedse/developer-roadmap/content/roadmaps/116-aspnet-core/content/102-database-fundamentals/103-constraints.md

 # Constraints

-SQL constraints are used to specify rules for the data in a table.

-Constraints are used to limit the type of data that can go into a table.
-This ensures the accuracy and reliability of the data in the table.
-If there is any violation between the constraint and the data action, the action is aborted.

-Constraints can be column level or table level.
-Column level constraints apply to a column, and table level constraints apply to the whole table
+Database constraints are rules that are used to limit the data that can be stored in a database table.
+These constraints can be used to ensure the integrity and accuracy of the data in the table, and they can be used to enforce business rules or other requirements.
+For example, a constraint might be used to ensure that a column only contains positive numbers, or to ensure that a column always has a unique value.
+Constraints can be specified at the time a table is created, or they can be added to an existing table.
+Some common types of constraints include primary keys, foreign keys, and NOT NULL constraints.

 <BadgeLink colorScheme='blue' badgeText='Read' href='https://www.w3schools.com/sql/sql_constraints.asp'>SQL Constraints</BadgeLink>